 1. Tokyo Ramen Street

 Before you step outside into the cold/sweltering heat, fill up on some of the best ramen in the city at Tokyo Ramen Street.
 In Japan, train stations are a mecca for good food, and this one is no exception.
-Tokyo Station invited 8 of the best restaurants in town to open up shop and you can try everything from rich tonkotsu to mouth-watering shio to vegan options.
+Tokyo Station invited 8 of the best restaurants in town to open up shop and you can try everything from rich tonkotsu (pork bone) to mouth-watering shio (salt) to wholesome vegan options.
 There may be queues but it is worth the wait, and there is plenty of information posted about each restaurant.
 And don’t forget to read our full Tokyo Ramen Street guide!

 Towards the Yaesu Underground Central Exit of the Station, B1